 My kitchen playtime resulted in a smooth, spreadable nut-free sunflower-mocha butter that is so good I will sometimes use it as a mid-afternoon snack just on its own (but it’s also divine on pancakes, grain-free biscuits, rice cakes, waffles, muffins–you name it).
 And you can whip it up, from scratch, in less than 10 minutes.

-One of the mantras in our BOSS course is to avoid carbs on their own, and this butter works beautifully that way (and it’s A-OK for the anti-candida diet, too!).
+One of my mantras that I repeat with many clients is to avoid carbs on their own, and this butter works beautifully that way (and it’s A-OK for the anti-candida diet, too!).
 You’ll be sure to amp up the protein in your own diet this heavenly mocha spread. . . . yep, just one of the tasty ways vegans can get their protein.

 Last Year at this Time: I Feel So Nourished!

-High Protein Sunbutter Mocha Spread (nut-free, dairy-free, gluten-free, grain-free, sugar-free)
+High Protein Sunflower Seed Mocha Spread (nut-free, dairy-free, gluten-free, grain-free, sugar-free)

 I’ve enjoyed this spread on everything from pancakes to rice cakes to celery to. . . . a spoon.
 It firms up considerably in the fridge, then softens to perfect spreading consistency at room temperature.